krgko/learning-blockchain/README.md

 - **Nonce (Number Used Once):** use for prevent replay request for PoW it used to check validity for miner who won puzzle solving as well
 - **Merkle Tree (data structure)** - use to check correctly of transaction in block and make sure that does not modified (a.k.a checksum) - some blockchain generate hash from merkle root

+- **Maniplate the chain** the blockchain does not allow to modify some data on the chain and the chain will invalid

 ## Important note

 - Python code indentation is the most significant. developers need to care about